-Most of us have been concerned about the carbon footprint of the goods you purchase at least once.
-Transportation of these goods is generally what elicits the most dread, however this industry also plays a significant role in the European economy.
+Most of us have been concerned about the carbon footprint of the goods we purchase at least once.
+Transportation of these goods is generally what elicits the most dread, however, this industry also plays a significant role in the European economy.
 It contributes approximately 5 percent to the EU’s GDP and provides employment to over 10 million people.

 However, this critical system comes with a heavy price – greenhouse gas emissions, pollutants, noise pollution, road accidents and traffic congestion.
 Currently, transportation emissions make up a significant portion of the EU’s total GHG emissions, accounting for roughly 25 percent.